mcastling/mcastling.github.io/NUItutorials/hello-world.md

 ### Initialisation

-A initialisation callback is added to the _Initialized_ event.
+An initialisation callback is added to the application _Initialized_ event.

 ~~~{.cs}
 example.Initialized += Initialize;